-Best Apple Black Friday 2017 Deals: Get $700 Off On MacBook Pro, $200 Off on iPad, $70 On Watch Series & More
+Best Apple Black Friday 2017 Deals: Get $700 Off On MacBook Pro, $200 Off On iPad, $70 On Watch Series & More

 Apple 9.7 inch iPad Pro

 One of the best Black Friday deals for the Apple iPad at the moment is also being offered by B&H. Shoppers can get a flat $200 off on all storage variants of 9.7 inch iPad Pro Wi-Fi only models.
-The highest storage variant, the 128 GB iPad Pro is available for only $499.
-Again, B&H will not be collecting any taxes for orders outside NY and NJ ensuring a further $30 to $50 saving.
+The highest storage variant, the 128 GB iPad Pro, is available for only $499.
+Again, B&H will not be collecting any taxes for orders outside NY and NJ, ensuring a further $30 to $50 saving.

 Apple Watch Series

 Target will be offering massive discounts on the Apple Watch Series.
 Shoppers can get a Watch Series 1 for only $180 after a whopping discount of $70.
 Best Buy will also offer the same device for sale, but at $199.
-If you are keen on buying the latest Apple Watch Series 3, Target will also offer $100 off on the device bringing the final price down to $329.99.
+If you are keen on buying the latest Apple Watch Series 3, Target will also offer $100 off on the device, bringing the final price down to $329.99.

 As we inch towards the Black Friday 2017, massive discounts and more deals are expected.
 Stay tuned to Inquisitr for more updates.